University of Toronto Undergraduate Research Awards: UTEA & USRA

 The USRA program allocates awards dedicated to:

-- Black student researchers (any discipline: NSE, SSH, HLS)
+- Black student researchers (any discipline: NSERC, SSHRC, CIHR)

 There is no change to the application process for these awards, other than that the student applicant must self-identify as Black or Indigenous at the time of application.